Which place is cheaper, Cleveland or Boston?

 Both Cleveland and Boston are popular destinations to visit in the spring with plenty of activities.
 The beaches, the activities around the city, and the natural beauty are the main draw to Boston this time of year.

 Boston is cooler than Cleveland in the spring.
-The temperature in Boston is usually 48°F (9°C) in April, and Cleveland stays around 51°F (10°C).
+The daily temperature in Boston averages around 48°F (9°C) in April, and Cleveland fluctuates around 51°F (10°C).

 It's quite sunny in Cleveland.
 The sun comes out a lot this time of the year in Boston.
 Boston usually receives around the same amount of sunshine as Cleveland during spring.
 Boston gets 225 hours of sunny skies, while Cleveland receives 213 hours of full sun in the spring.